tdobson/www.tdobson.net/README.md

 ### Build and dev scripts

 - `dev` – start the development server
+- `deploy` - build and deploy to aws
 - `build` – bundle the application for production
 - `export` – export the static website to the `out` folder
 - `analyze` – analyze the application bundle with [@next/bundle-analyzer](https://www.npmjs.com/package/@next/bundle-analyzer)